grifano/goit-react-hw-04/README.md

 # React

-## Module 3: Forms
+## Module 4: HTTP Requests

 <img src="./src/assets/screenshot.png" alt="profile card, list of cards with animals icons" width="50%"/>

-This repository contained the implementation of a phonebook application using React.
-The project was created with Vite, used Formik for forms, and styled components with CSS modules.
+This repository contained the implementation of an image search application using React.
+The project was created with Vite, used Formik for forms, Axios for HTTP requests, and styled components with CSS modules.
 The application had several key functionalities, which are summarized below:

 ## Functionality Summary

-- **Contact Storage**:
+- **Image Search**:

-  - Implemented a form to add new contacts.
+  - Implemented a search bar for keyword-based image search.
-  - Displayed a list of contacts.
+  - Displayed a gallery of images based on search results.
-  - Included a search box for filtering contacts by name.
+  - Included pagination to load more images.

 - **Component Structure**:

   - Each component was organized in its own folder within `src/components`.
   - Default exports were used for all components.

+- **Axios for HTTP Requests**:

+  - Used Axios to perform HTTP requests to the Unsplash API.
+  - Retrieved images and other relevant information from the API.

-- **Initial Contacts**:
+- **Initial Setup**:

-  - Predefined contacts were hardcoded for development and testing purposes.
+  - Registered for an Unsplash developer account to obtain the access key.
+  - Configured the application to use the Unsplash API for image searches.

-- **Search Functionality**:
+- **SearchBar Component**:

-  - Provided a search input field to filter contacts.
+  - Created a form with an input field for searching images.
-  - Filter logic was case-insensitive.

-- **Form Validation**:

-  - Used Formik for form creation.
-  - Integrated Yup for validation, enforcing:
+  - Displayed notifications using React Hot Toast if the search input was empty.

-    - Required fields
+- **ImageGallery Component**:

-    - Minimum of 3 characters
-    - Maximum of 50 characters
+  - Rendered a list of image cards.
+  - Only displayed when images were available.

+- **ImageCard Component**:

+  - Rendered individual images within the gallery.

+- **Loader Component**:

+  - Displayed a loading spinner while images were being fetched.

-- **Adding Contacts**:
+- **ErrorMessage Component**:

-  - Implemented functionality to add contacts with `name`, `number`, and a unique `id` generated using `nanoid`.
+  - Displayed error messages when HTTP requests failed.

-- **Deleting Contacts**:
+- **LoadMoreBtn Component**:

-  - Allowed users to delete contacts from the list.
+  - Rendered a button to load more images.
+  - Only displayed when there were images to load.

-- **Local Storage**:
+- **ImageModal Component**:

-  - Contacts were saved in local storage upon addition and deletion.
-  - On application load, contacts were retrieved from local storage and set in the state.
+  - Displayed a larger version of the image in a modal window.
+  - Closed the modal on ESC key press or click outside the modal.

 ## Live Demo